-Cloud Analytics reports give you instant visibility into your Google Cloud and AWS costs.
+Cloud Analytics reports give you instant visibility into your Google Cloud, AWS, and Microsoft Azure costs.
 You'll be able to slice and dice your cloud spend and uncover cost and performance optimization opportunities for your organization.

 - Cloud Analytics